agritheory/edgedb_connections/readme.md

 ```
 It turns out there quite a few options available for connecting to EdgeDB.
 We're _not_ going to be using the DSN API and we _will_ be defaulting to connecting over a UNIX socket on the default port of 5656, which you may remember seeing in the Docker command.
 (The 8888 and 8889 ports are used for HTTP and GraphQL and those features are out of scope for this article.)

-OK.
 Let's write a class method to connect to EdgeDB.
 ```python
 def connect_sync(
         self,